Will AI agents recommend your store? A 2026 readiness read

 What matters for a merchant is the mechanic underneath.
 When a shopper asks an assistant to find them something, the assistant does not show ten blue links.
 It assembles a small, opinionated shortlist and often completes the task.
 Being on that shortlist is the new shelf placement.
 Being absent is quiet and total.

-“The agent’s shortlist is the new shelf.
-You are either on it or you are nowhere, and there is no page two.”
+The agent’s shortlist is the new shelf.
+You are either on it or you are nowhere, and there is no page two.

-What "agent-ready" actually means
+What does "agent-ready" actually mean?

 Agent-readiness is not a rebuild.
 It is whether a machine can do four things with your catalogue: reach it, parse it, trust it, and quote it.
+Two of those four lean on the same evidence layer covered in why AI engines weight verified reviews: an agent trusts and quotes claims that carry provenance, not brand adjectives.

 - Reach — an agent or its crawler can actually fetch your product data, not just a JS-rendered page it gives up on.